zowe/docs-site/docs/appendix/zowe-glossary.md

 #### Secure credential store

-Secret storage functionality embedded in core Zowe CLI starting from Zowe V2.
-Securely stores configured private credentials in the credential manager used by your computer's operating system.
+Secret storage functionality embedded in core Zowe CLI and Zowe Explorer starting from Zowe V2.

+Securely stores configured private credentials in the secure vault available on your client operating system.
+Examples of such vaults include Windows Credential Manager on Microsoft Windows, and Passwords and Keys on Ubuntu Linux.

 A separate plug-in of the same name used in Zowe V1 CLI.